ljishen/BSFD/interbench/README.md

 The default execution performs real time scheduling benchmarks and uses cpu load of 1 with burn load.

-See [Home Page](https://github.com/Mustaavalkosta/interbench) of The Linux Interactivity Benchmark for more details.
+See [Homepage](https://github.com/Mustaavalkosta/interbench) of The Linux Interactivity Benchmark for more details.